faizrazadec/mcp_clients/README.md

    ```
    Error: Invalid API key
    ```
-   - Ensure your Gemini API key is correct
+   - Ensure your API key is correct
    - Check that the API key is properly set in your environment

 2. **Server Connection Issues**